KSDunne/statement_beauty/README.md

 2. Filter bookings bug

-When I was logged in as username 'katiedunne' I was still being shown bookings from another user called 'Sophie.
+When I was logged in as username 'katiedunne' I was still being shown bookings from another user called 'Sophie'.
 This can be seen in the screenshot below.
 This was fixed in 2 ways; by adding a login required decorator to the view, like this one '@login_required', and by adding a filter for the username to the query, i.e. '.filter(username=request.user)'.

 #### What booking filter problem looked like